railsinstaller/railsinstaller-windows/README.md

 # RailsInstaller

 Rails development environment installer for Windows.
+This is attempt to get the installer to work agian.

 ## Overview